spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 * Install Type: Choose either Private Cloud Gateway or Self Hosted Enterprise Cluster.
 You may change your selection with the up or down keys.
 * Cloud Type: MaaS.
 * Input the name you wish to use for your Private Cloud Gateway.
-* Enter the Spectro Cloud Console endpoint e.g. https://customername.console.spectrocloud.com
+* Enter the Spectro Cloud Palette Console endpoint e.g. https://customername.console.spectrocloud.com
 * Enter your Spectro Cloud Username - Login email address e.g. user1@company.com.
 * Enter your Spectro Cloud Password - The login password.
 * Enter the Private Cloud Gateway pairing code generated from the Spectro Cloud Palette UI.
 For more info, please see the “Generate gateway config” section of this document.